keldefrawy/keldefrawy.github.io/_rd_articles/trillion-dollar-system.md

 The narrower claim is about selection and persistence.
 [Arora, Belenzon, and Patacconi](#source-arora-corporate-science) documented a decline in scientific publication by large corporations from 1980 to 2007 and associated it with globalization and narrower firm scope.
 Publications are an imperfect proxy, and their period ends before the current wave of hyperscale AI research.
 Still, the result is consistent with an appropriability problem: a firm may rationally value the patentable “golden eggs” of science more than the broad capability whose spillovers competitors can use.

+The current statistics make “corporate retreat” too simple.
+[U.S. businesses performed $722 billion of domestic R&D in 2023](#source-ncses-business-rd-2023): $43 billion classified as basic research, $110 billion as applied research, and $568 billion as development.
+The largest firms—those with at least 25,000 domestic employees—performed 39 percent of the total, while firms with 250–24,999 employees performed another 52 percent.
+The issue is not an absence of technical ambition.
+It is where ambition can remain rational and who can reach its infrastructure.

+[Five industries performed about four-fifths of business R&D](#source-ncses-business-concentration-2026), and California, Washington, and Massachusetts accounted for about half.
+Businesses reported $65 billion of AI R&D in 2023, 60 percent of it in the information industry; the same dataset reports heavy concentration of biotechnology in pharmaceuticals and nanotechnology in semiconductors.
+These concentrations partly reflect real complementary assets: compute and data for AI, clinical and regulatory capacity for drugs, fabrication for chips.
+Breaking them apart by decree could destroy capability rather than democratize it.

+The sharper diagnosis is **reconcentration**.
+Deep industrial research has not disappeared; it has expanded where a firm can couple inquiry to scarce infrastructure, proprietary data, manufacturing, distribution, or a platform through which it can capture returns.
+That can produce extraordinary science.
+It can also leave fewer independent paths, make access depend on a small number of corporate constitutions, and expose whole fields to synchronized changes in those firms' priorities.
+The public problem is therefore not “business does too little R&D.” It is that national resilience, open spillovers, and long-lived capability are not the same objective as the sum of rational corporate portfolios.

+This claim has a demanding falsifier.
+It weakens if the new corporate laboratories sustain independent scientific agendas across business cycles, keep multiple competing technical paths alive, publish or otherwise preserve disconfirming results, provide broad access to frontier infrastructure, maintain apprenticeship and specialist careers, and carry public-value work through transitions even when no single product line can capture the return.
+The presence of rich companies or excellent papers alone neither proves nor disproves those institutional properties.

 ### Academia: the source of open knowledge, not a complete transition system

 [Universities performed $117.7 billion in R&D in FY2024](#source-ncses-herd-2024).
 Academic R&D is unusually concentrated in basic research—63 percent in 2024—and universities train the people on whom every other institution depends.
 The federal government funded 55 percent of academic R&D; universities themselves supplied 26 percent.
 The top 30 institutions accounted for 42 percent of the total.
 These are not the statistics of a peripheral system.